Ashoka: Date of ascension

 According to the Sri Lankan texts Mahavamsa and the Dipavamsa, Ashoka ascended the throne 218 years after the death of Gautama Buddha and ruled for 37 years.
 The date of the Buddha's death is itself a matter of debate, and the North Indian tradition states that Ashoka ruled a hundred years after the Buddha's death, which has led to further debates about the date.

 Assuming that the Sri Lankan tradition is correct, and assuming that the Buddha died in 483 BCE – a date proposed by several scholars – Ashoka must have ascended the throne in 265 BCE.
 The Puranas state that Ashoka's father Bindusara reigned for 25 years, not 28 years as specified in the Sri Lankan tradition.
 If this is true, Ashoka's ascension can be dated three years earlier, to 268 BCE.
 Alternatively, if the Sri Lankan tradition is correct, but if we assume that the Buddha died in 486 BCE (a date supported by the Cantonese Dotted Record), Ashoka's ascension can be dated to 268 BCE.
-The Mahavamsa states that Ashoka consecrated himself as the king four years after becoming a sovereign.
+The Mahavamsa states that Ashoka consecrated himself as the emperor four years after becoming a sovereign.
 This interregnum can be explained assuming that he fought a war of succession with other sons of Bindusara during these four years.

 The Ashokavadana contains a story about Ashoka's minister Yashas hiding the sun with his hand.
 Professor P. H. L. Eggermont theorised that this story was a reference to a partial solar eclipse that was seen in northern India on 4 May 249 BCE.
 According to the Ashokavadana, Ashoka went on a pilgrimage to various Buddhist sites sometime after this eclipse.
 Ashoka's Rummindei pillar inscription states that he visited Lumbini during his 21st regnal year.
 Assuming this visit was a part of the pilgrimage described in the text, and assuming that Ashoka visited Lumbini around 1–2 years after the solar eclipse, the ascension date of 268–269 BCE seems more likely.
 However, this theory is not universally accepted.
 For example, according to John S. Strong, the event described in the Ashokavadana has nothing to do with chronology, and Eggermont's interpretation grossly ignores the literary and religious context of the legend.